 Use organic whenever possible

-- Heat a 2 gallon stock pot on high heat for about 45 seconds.
+Heat a 4 quart stock pot on high heat for about 45 seconds.

-- Add the beans, veg stock, parm rind, (or nutritional yeast, if using) fennel, chili flakes and black pepper.
+Add the beans, veg stock, parmesan rind, (or nutritional yeast, if using) fennel, chili flakes and black pepper.

 Bring to a boil, reduce to a simmer and cook for 60-70 minutes, stirring occasionally to ensure even cooking.

 Remove from heat and add kale